catabush05/envisci-project/README.md

 **[Link to working doc](https://docs.google.com/document/d/1HPyhOY6H4XNVYDQWtP7dnryCGXT4inpNgN0Ev869b8k/edit?usp=sharing)**

 ## Structure of repository
 The repository is fairly straightforward.
 You can find the code used to generate models and visualizations in the Code folder, while the result of those plots can be found in the Visualizations folder.
 The source data used for this project is in the Data folder, and a zip file is conveniently provided in that same folder.
-The Writing folder contains the SSRD presentation for this project, the previous README assignment, and the final whitepaper.
+The Writing folder contains the SSRD presentation for this project, the previous README assignment, the response to reviewers, and the final whitepaper.